What Moms Need Most. Part III: Moms Need to Feel Good in their Skin

 Hang on friends, this topic is so near to my heart.

-But today I begin with the one health-related topic that I hear from women about the most: The challenge to achieve and maintain a healthy, happy weight during their parenting years.
+But today I begin with the one health-related topic I hear from women about most: the challenge of achieving and maintaining a healthy, happy weight and body image during their parenting years.
 The desire to feel good in their own skin.

 First…*Spoiler Alert*…I have good news: I believe with all of my heart that we CAN achieve a weight we feel great about at any age — without diets or obsessing.
 I’m not suggesting we will all look like supermodels, but I am convinced that we can all feel great in our own skin.